What your child learns at early learning services

 - Parents and educators working together

-Early childhood education (ECE) will help your child develop into a positive, confident and capable individual, and form a strong foundation for later learning.
+Early learning education will help your child develop into a positive, confident and capable individual, and form a strong foundation for later learning.
 Your child will learn how to:

 - form friendships